Have a question?

 Sramana Mitra

-347 students enrolled
+347 Students enrolled

 The 1Mby1M Methodology is based on case studies.
 In this course, Sramana Mitra shares the tribal knowledge of tech entrepreneurs by giving students the rare seat at the table with the entrepreneurs, investors and thought leaders who provide the most instructive perspectives on how to build a thriving business.
 Through these conversations, students gain access to case studies exploring the alleys of entrepreneurship.
 Sramana’s synthesis of key learnings and incisive analysis add great depth to each discussion.